abdullah-aladham/bookstore-CRUD/README.md

 # bookstore-CRUD
-this project is built with AI bot, for depre$sion and psychological support
+<h2>This is implementation of CRUD Style for a book Store in php</h2>